 In fact, brand-loyal customers are the gift that keeps on giving.
 If they’re satisfied with your products, they’ll be likely to leave reviews, tell friends and family, and advocate on behalf of your brand—helping you grow your audience and expand that brand loyalty.

 The numbers speak for themselves.
-It’s reported that 60% of consumers will tell friends and family about a brand they’re loyal to and 37% will leave an online review.
-Additionally, 50% of retail brand loyalists show up to buy from their favorite brands in person and 56% check for messages from those brands at least once a week.
+It’s reported that 60% of consumers will tell friends and family about brands they show loyalty to and 37% will leave an online review.
+Additionally, 50% of retail brand loyalists show up to buy from their favorite brands in person, and 56% check for messages from those brands at least once a week.

 It’s clear that if you can build brand loyalty among a core set of customers, you can feel secure in having an engaged community of buyers who look forward to hearing from you and buying your products on a regular basis.